thenexthub/Codira/docs/HowToGuides/GettingStarted.md

 >
 > e.g. running `file $(which python3)` should print "arm64".
 >
-> If it prints "x86_64", you are running Python in compatibility mode (Rosetta), and building Swift will fail.
+> If it prints "x86_64", you are running Python in compatibility mode (Rosetta), and building Codira will fail.
 > Running `uname -m` should also print "arm64", otherwise your terminal is running in Rosetta mode.

 ### The roles of different tools